Campus Public Safety Officer - Part-time (Williams Bay, WI)

 - Represents Aurora University in the most positive manner with prospective, former and current students, clients, suppliers, and the community we serve.
 Interacts effectively with a diverse group of faculty, staff, students and other customers of our service, learns and uses operating practices of the department and Aurora University.

-- Upholds the Mission Statement: Aurora University an inclusive community dedicated to the transformative power of learning.
+- Upholds the Mission Statement: Aurora University is an inclusive community dedicated to the transformative power of learning.
+As a teaching-centered institution, we encourage undergraduate and graduate students to discover what it takes to build meaningful and examined lives.
+We empower our students to achieve lasting personal and professional success.

 - Handles all information with tact and discretion and recognizes the confidential nature of university business.